British Rowing Awards 2023

 The British Rowing Awards celebrate the people, clubs and crews from across the rowing community who deserve recognition.

-Nominations are now open for the 2022 awards.
-These cover activities from October 2021 to September 2022, following on from the period covered by last year’s awards.
+The 2023 awards cover activities from October 2022 to September 2023, following on from the period covered by last year’s awards.

 Each category has awarding criteria.
 Carefully check the criteria to ensure your nomination is eligible and suitable for the category you are nominating in.

 Once you have chosen the most suitable award, here are five tips for making your entry shine: